pirate/security-growler/README.md

 If you prefer [Growl](http://growl.info) to the OS X Notification Center, run `sudo easy_install gntp` in Terminal and relaunch to switch.

 Note: the app **must** be run under an account that has read access to `cat /var/log/system.log` (i.e. run by an admin).
 It will not function under a non-admin-permissions account on mac, as it needs access to several root-owned logfiles to be of any use.
-Running this app as a non-admin user simply doesn't make sense, because it wouldn't be ablye to alert on any log events in `/var/log/system.log` or on ports opened by other users.
+Running this app as a non-admin user simply doesn't make sense, because it wouldn't be able to alert on any log events in `/var/log/system.log` or on ports opened by other users.
 It would be of very limited use, and would very few security assurances if it could only alert on sockets opened by your own user account.

 ## It can do cool things like: